kamil-beker/advent-of-code/meditations/day02.rst

     Total: 12 points

-Our goal for this part, is to find which figure we should play in order to obtain suggested game outcome.
+Our goal for this part, is to find out which figure we should play in order to obtain suggested game outcome.

 Pseudo code: ::